Adoption Lawyers in Clayton County, Georgia

 Choosing an Adoption Attorney is an important step in the adoption journey.
 Lunn Law LLC and Attorney Tiffany R. Lunn-White do not handle all types of adoptions.
 However, there are six types of adoptions in Georgia.
 They are:

-Adoption by a relative (s): An aunt, uncle, great grandparent, great-grandparent, great aunt, great uncle, sister or brother of child adopts the child.
+- Adoption by a relative (s): An aunt, uncle, great-grandparent, great-grandparent, great-aunt, great-uncle, sister, or brother of the child adopts the child.
 The child is of blood or marriage relationship to the person adopting.

-Adoption by third party: Someone who is not a stepparent or relative adopts the child.
+- Adoption by a third party: Someone who is not a stepparent or relative adopts the child.
 These adoptions do not involve an agency.